Open-EO/openeo-processes/tests/README.md

 - vector_to_random_points (experimental)
 - vector_to_regular_points (experimental)

-The following processes are experimental or part of a higher profile (L3+), so the tests will hopefully evolve over time:
+The following processes are experimental, part of a higher profile (L3+), or use vector data cube, so the tests will hopefully evolve over time:

+- aggregate_spatial
 - aggregate_spatial_window (experimental)
 - anomaly
 - apply_neighborhood